Salt Lake & Alta Railroad (1913-1917)

 Salt Lake & Alta had been completed to a point 1-1/2 miles above Wasatch, "leaving a gap of only a few miles between this terminus and the lower terminal of the aerial tramway."
 (Salt Lake Mining Review, March 15, 1915, page 16)

-During September 1915, Utah Consolidated Stone Company also furnished the granite for the exterior of the new LDS church's administration building on East South Temple Street.
-The west side had just been completed, with the other three sides already having been completed.
-(Salt Lake Herald, September 26, 1915)
+Beginning in March 1915, and continuing through September 1915, Utah Consolidated Stone Company also furnished the granite for the exterior of the new LDS church's administration building on East South Temple Street.
+The west side had just been completed in late September, with the other three sides already having been completed.
+(American Stone Trade magazine, March 1, 1915, page 25; Salt Lake Herald, September 26, 1915)

 News item about the Salt Lake & Alta hauling 2,014 tons in August 1915 from the Wasatch terminal, and 2,987 tons in September 1915, compared to less than 200 tons a year before.
 (Salt Lake Mining Review, Volume 17, number 13, October 30, 1915, page 18)